Faith Development Webinar Series

 Useful Resources (Google document)

-Theresa I. Soto, ministerial intern at the Unitarian Universalist Congregation of Salem (OR) and vice president of EqUUal Access, shifts the lens through which we view disability and invites us to welcome and connect in new ways.
-A focus on language concerning disability that can create authentic connection, communicate respect, and avoid causing offense.
+Theresa I. Soto, ministerial intern at the Unitarian Universalist Congregation of Salem (OR) and vice president of EqUUal Access, shifts the lens through which we view disability, with a focus on language concerning disability that can create authentic connection, communicate respect, and avoid causing offense.

 - June 2015: Sexuality Education Update: Parent Program, OWL Revisions, and Resources